JOHN KIEHNE BIO

 In the fall of 2020 John was elected to hold a number of leadership positions in the Democratic Party including Democratic Township Committeeman for Boles Township in Franklin County, Treasurer for the Franklin County Democratic Central Committee, and Vice Chair for the 3rd Congressional Democratic Committee, as well as sitting on several statewide committees for the Missouri Democratic Party.

-John is once again running for State Representative in 2022 and continuing to build on the support and resources that he’s earned over the last few years as a candidate and active participant in Democratic Party activity.
-Please join us as we continue to do the work to #FlipItBlue in House District 110 and usher in an era of better representation for our community and the state of Missouri!
+John is once again running for State Senate for the 26th Senate District in 2022 and continuing to build on the support and resources that he's earned over the last few years as a candidate and active participant in Democratic Party activity.
+Please join us as we continue to do the work to #FlipItBlue in Senate District 26 and usher in an era of better representation for our community and the state of Missouri!

 - McDonald's (STL)(cook)